shonk-software/corewar-frontend-react/README.md

     <img alt="GitHub code size in bytes" src="https://img.shields.io/github/languages/code-size/corewar-teamprojekt/corewar">
 </p>

+## Whats in here?
+We recently split up our monorepo.
+This repo is a result of that, containing an implementation of the frontend for our Corewar app written in React.
+Ideally, you will later be able to write your own frontends or use a third party implementation to configure you own "Corewar-Stack".

 ## About Corewar

 [Corewar](https://en.wikipedia.org/wiki/Core_War) is a game where two or more players write competing assembly programs in a [custom assembly language called Redcode](https://github.com/corewar-teamprojekt/corewar/wiki/Redcode), aiming to control a shared virtual memory space.